rhasselbaum/docker-java7-tomcat7/README.md

 java7-tomcat7
 =============

 Creates a vanilla Tomcat 7 Docker container running under OpenJDK 7.
 Tomcat 7 is installed from the Ubuntu LTS repository so there are no external downloads. `CATALINA_BASE` is set to `/tomcat`, which is created via Ubuntu's `tomcat7-instance-create` utility.
-The process runs under the unprivileged `tomcat7` user, but this is done in the `CMD` so you can override the `CMD` if you want a root shell.
+The process runs under an unprivileged user called `tcuser`.
+We use that rather than the `tomcat7` user created by Ubuntu's Tomcat package in order to help decouple child images from the version number and to deny the user write access to directories outside of `$CATALINA_BASE`.

 Port 8080 is exposed for HTTP.